TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         the -j parameter.
 With that flag set, the output will be a JSON array of VM objects containing the same JSON data as the 'get' command for each VM matched.

+        If you pass the -1 parameter, lookup should only return 1 result.
+If multiple results are matched or 0 results are matched, an error will be returned and the exit status will be non-zero.

         See the PROPERTIES section below for the list of keys allowed.
 All those listed there as 'listable' can be used as keys for filtering.